A Search bar is as essential to your website as a map in a new city.

 Step 2 – Configure Index Settings

 Now that we know how to create indexes, let’s go over what you can do to make them better.
-Indexing options allows you to configure what content gets included when creating search indexes.
+Indexing options allow you to configure what content gets included when creating search indexes.

 Let’s start with the basics: Post type & taxonomy